sinch/ios-proximity-tutorial/readme.md

     		[_theIncomingCallScreen dismissViewControllerAnimated:YES completion:nil];
 	}
 ```
-Once again we’ve done all this before so if you have any trouble working out what’s going on the best idea is to head back all look over past explanations.
+We’ve done all this before, so if you have any trouble working out what’s going on, the best idea is to head back and look over past explanations.

 That’s all for now folks!

-As a rough guide here's some functionality you could add to this app
+As a rough guide, here's some functionality you could add to this app:

 * Add an instant messaging option using Sinch
 * Make modifications to the user interface
 * Add some profile pictures to the user objects on Parse
 * Have messages automatically save themselves to Parse
-* Persist data on the iOS Device
+* Persist data on the iOS device
-* Add facebook login using Parse
+* Add Facebook login using Parse
 * Configure push notifications so calls can be received at any time

 There’s an endless list of things that you can add to this project and I encourage you to experiment with the project.

-Sinch is an excellent framework and with their wide range of excellend SDKs and APIs you can do anything with their products.
-If you've got any questions or would like to get in contact with me you can contact me on [twitter](www.twitter.com/brownzac1) or [Christian Jensen](www.twitter.com/cjsinch) who's Sinch's Developer Evangelist.
-We look foward to hearing from you!
+Sinch is an excellent framework and with its wide range of excellent SDKs and APIs, you can do anything.
+If you have any questions or would like to get in contact, reach out on Twitter to [me](www.twitter.com/brownzac1) or [Christian Jensen](www.twitter.com/cjsinch), Sinch's Developer Evangelist.
+We look forward to hearing from you!

-If you've got any ideas for upcoming tutorials we would love to hear them!
+And as always, if you have any ideas for upcoming tutorials, give us a shout.